 Unpaid interns in a for-profit private sector

-Unpaid internships posted in the Clark Recruiter must follow the six-factors established in The Fair Labor Standards Act: http://www.dol.gov/whd/regs/compliance/whdfs71.pdf
+Unpaid internships posted in the Clark Recruiter must follow the “primary beneficiary test” established in The Fair Labor Standards Act: http://www.dol.gov/whd/regs/compliance/whdfs71.pdf

 According to the Department of Labor, an unpaid internship must meet all these criteria:

-- It’s for the benefit of the intern
+- The internship provides beneficial learning for the duration of the internship

 - The intern doesn’t displace paid employees

-- The intern isn’t promised a job at the end (unpaid “tryouts” aren’t allowed)
+- The intern isn’t promised a job at the conclusion of the internship

 Unpaid interns in a non-profit organization